mohitsorde/jsosrm/README.md

 Let us say our schema 'UserSchema' is created in 'schemas/userSchema.js' file (we will see how to create schema later [here](#schema)).
 We now create a model 'UserModel' for our schema 'UserSchema' by extending ParserBaseClass and overriding the following attributes:

  - **Required**
-    - attrDefs: to link schema with child
+    - attrDefs: to link schema with ParserBaseClass child
  - **Optional** (to provide utilities on top of default ones)
     - validator: to provide custom validators via instance of ValidatorBaseClass
     - setter: to provide custom setters via instance of SetterBaseClass